abhizeetyadav/abhizeetyadav.github.io/src/content/blog/argocd-image-updater-new.md

 ---

-## The Problem: Manual Image Tagging
+## 💡 The Problem — Manual Tag Updates

-A typical CI/CD pipeline involves:
+Here’s what happens in a traditional CI/CD setup:

-1. Developer pushes code.
+1. **Developer pushes code** to GitHub or GitLab.
-2. CI builds and pushes a new Docker image.
+2. A **CI pipeline** (e.g., Jenkins, GitHub Actions) builds a Docker image with a new tag.
-3. CD (or a script) updates the Kubernetes manifests with the new tag.
+3. The new image is pushed to your registry (Docker Hub, Nexus, Harbor, etc.).
+4. The **CD pipeline** updates Kubernetes manifests (via shell script or manual commit).
-4. Argo CD syncs the change into the cluster.
+5. Argo CD detects the change and syncs your cluster.

-While effective, this setup creates a **tight coupling between CI and CD**, leading to errors when:
-- Tokens expire or credentials fail.
-- Manifest updates lag behind new image pushes.
-- Multiple teams touch the same repository.

-This creates unnecessary friction and manual intervention.

----

-## Introducing Argo CD Image Updater
+### Drawback

+Your **CD pipeline depends on the CI pipeline**.
+If your CI job fails to update the manifest (for example, due to Git credentials or token issues), the CD step never triggers — even if a new image is already available in the registry.

+That’s where **Argo CD Image Updater** comes in.

-**Argo CD Image Updater** bridges this gap.
+**Argo CD Image Updater** is an official Argo CD add-on that:
-It continuously monitors image registries, detects new tags, and updates Kubernetes manifests automatically — maintaining a **GitOps-first deployment pipeline**.

-### Key Features
-- Monitors registries for new tags.
+- Watches container registries for new image tags.
-- Updates manifests in Git automatically.
-- Supports direct commits or pull requests.
-- Works with Docker Hub, ECR, GCR, Harbor, and others.
-- Compatible with semantic versioning and digest-based strategies.

----
+- Automatically updates image tags in your GitOps repository.
+- Optionally creates pull requests for human review (PR mode).
+- Triggers Argo CD to sync the changes into your Kubernetes cluster.

+This effectively **decouples CI from CD** — meaning your cluster updates automatically when a new image is available, even if the CI pipeline is idle.

 ## Architecture Overview
+Here’s the updated GitOps flow with Argo CD Image Updater:

 ![Argo CD Image Updater Architecture](../../../src/assets/images/argocd-image-updater.png)